Vishnu Devale No. 2 of Polonnaruwa Kingdom (විෂ්නු දේවාලය අංක 2)

 The Cola occupation of the country during the period 1017-1070 CE saw the establishment of many shrines dedicated to the worship of godheads of the Hindu Pantheon.
 Polonnaruwa having been their centre of administration for several decades, most of these shrines were founded within the capital itself.

 It has 2 rooms, the vestibule and the inner sanctum which are of the same size, 6 feet 9 inches square with a mandapam in front.
 The roof and much of the walls had been collapsed when discovered.
-However the 4 armed Vishnu statue carved out of rock still survives and stand at the center of the inner sanctum even today.
+However, the 4 armed Vishnu statue carved out of rock still survives and stands at the center of the inner sanctum even today.

 Hindu Shrines Discovered in the Ancient Polonnaruwa Kingdom